Exclusive: After Quitting Last Year, Senior U.S. Intelligence Official Now Talks

 "When you're a junior [officer]," she says, "you are just representing what you know, and you know what you know better than anybody else."

 "As you get more senior, it gets more terrifying because you understand that the reason you're presenting information to them is so that they can make a decision," Gordon adds.
 "And the decisions are incredibly consequential.
-And many times decisions turn on your analysis and you know that there is always uncertainty in intelligence."
+And many times decisions turn on your analysis, and you know that there is always uncertainty in intelligence."

 Gordon also found that each president she briefed differed in how he absorbed information.